-This year, we have carried out an extensive piece of engagement work led by Chief Executive Officer Richard Tyson and the Management Board, focused on our culture and ways of working (see page 95 of our Annual Report 2024).
-Informed by employee focus groups, this has resulted in a new articulation of how we work together, which will support the delivery of our strategy (see pages 10 to 15 and 22 to 23 of the Annual Report 2024).
+This year, we have carried out an extensive piece of engagement work led by Chief Executive Officer Richard Tyson and the Management Board. focused on our culture and ways of working (see page 95).
+Informed by employee focus groups, this has resulted in a new articulation of how we work together, which will support the delivery of our strategy (see pages 10 to 15 and 22 to 23).
 Both the strategy and the ways of working (summarised below) have been rolled out to all employees via a global roadshow led by the Chief Executive Officer, and are being fully integrated via leadership interactions with teams and ongoing internal communications.